iterative/dvc.org/static/docs/commands-reference/pull.md

-With no arguments, just `dvc pull` or `dvc pull --remote REMOTE`, it downloads only the files (or directories) missing from the local repository to the project directory.
+With no arguments, just `dvc pull` or `dvc pull --remote REMOTE`, it downloads only the files (or directories) missing from the local repository to the project by searching all [DVC-files](/doc/user-guide/dvc-file-format) in the current version.
 It will not download files associated with earlier versions or branches of the project directory, nor will it download files which have not changed.

 The command `dvc status -c` can list files that are missing in the local cache and are referenced in the current workspace.
 It can be used to see what files `dvc pull` would download.

-If one or more `targets` are specified, DVC only considers the files associated with those stages.
-Using the `--with-deps` option DVC tracks dependencies backward through the pipeline to find data files to pull.
+If one or more `targets` are specified, DVC only considers the files associated with those DVC-files.
+Using the `--with-deps` option DVC tracks dependencies backward through the [pipeline](https://dvc.org/doc/get-started/pipeline) to find data files to pull.

 After data file is in cache DVC, `dvc pull` uses OS-specific mechanisms like reflinks or hardlinks to put it in the workspace without copying.
 See